fodi/construct-3-projects/README.md

 https://fodi.github.io/construct-3-projects/

 ## License
-All code in this repo is available under the MIT License.
+All code in this repo is available under the MIT License unless stated otherwise (some projects are CC0 Public Domain).
 Projects might contain assets that have different licenses (mostly public domain / CC0, but please double check if you want to use the assets).

 ## Wanna buy me a coffee?
 If you find any of this useful and would like to buy me a coffee, you can :) (but please feel no pressure to do so).